Enjoy making this circuit for detecting lies!

 How to Build:

-- Attach the blue rings to the designated points on the circuit.
+- Connect the blue rings to the circuits specified locations.

-- Connect the 8 ohm speaker to the circuit to receive the audio output.
+- To receive the audio output connect the 8 ohm speaker to the circuit.

-- The speaker will emit different tones based on the frequency generated by the lie detector, providing audible cues for interpretation.
+- Based on the frequency generated by the lie detector the speaker will produce different tones delivering audible indicators for interpretation.

 Conclusion: